How should good new rural housing look?

 The campaign group felt that they could help by engaging public debate, with the aim of facilitating more ‘design literacy’.
-So, over the next 12 weeks, the campaign will examine one theme a week, based upon a recently produced set of principles in the ‘Building for a Healthy Life’ toolkit.
+So, over the space of 12 weeks, the campaign is examining one theme a week, based upon a recently produced set of principles in the ‘Building for a Healthy Life’ toolkit.
 Recently produced in partnership by Homes England and the NHS, the toolkit sets out 12 widely agreed criteria for great new housing.

 CPRE’s campaign has been lent encouragement from Rob Murfin, Northumberland County Council’s Director of Planning.
 Rob explained that since the Thatcher policies of the 1980s, the public has got used to barren, formulaic developments, with little open space, community resource or infrastructure, and bland identikit design that looks the same whether it is in Hexham or Hastings.
 There is a feeling that people genuinely don’t know what good housing design looks like.
 Developers counter this, saying, ‘We build what people want,’ but Rob doesn’t believe this to be true; he asserts that they build what the public have come to expect, and developers themselves exert influence over those expectations.
 He feels that to create a more engaged and informed public, identifying good local housing exemplars would be a useful starting point.

-The campaign will also headline the local findings of the 2020 ‘Housing Design Audit’, which was partially funded by CPRE, and will touch upon some of the themes also addressed in the more contentious new ‘National Model Design Code’ proposal.
-The campaign builds towards an on-line event on November 1st, where noteworthy speakers will explore these and related issues.
-As well as Rob Murfin, the line up includes CPRE’s CEO Crispin Truman OBE, and Nicholas Boys-Smith, Founding Director of Create Streets, who is also Chair of the Government’s new Office for Place.
-It also includes representatives of other local and partner organisations promoting good design in our county, such as the North Northumberland Coast AONB Partnership, and the Northumberland & Newcastle Society.
+The campaign was given a major boost recently with an on-line event (on November 1st) where noteworthy speakers explored these and related issues.
+As well as Rob Murfin, the line up included CPRE’s CEO Crispin Truman OBE, and Nicholas Boys-Smith, founding Director of Create Streets, who is also Chair of the Government’s new Office for Place.
+It also included representatives of other local and partner organisations promoting good design in our county, such as the North Northumberland Coast AONB Partnership, and the Northumberland & Newcastle Society.

 And that’s where the next part of the campaign will come in.
 Building on this year’s momentum, CPRE Northumberland along with partner organisations, are hoping to carry out a much larger on-line digital engagement exercise next year.
 The aim of this exercise will be to assess local communities’ attitudes to their local environment and housing in rural areas, mapping their responses as a useful tool for the local planning community to take into account going forwards.